SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-the-puppet-who-has-cut-his-strings.markdown

 # Notifications from the device

-Obviously the main crux of the sample is showing how to do Notification from the device to the Device.&nbsp; The majority of the code is held in the “InstantLiveTileUpdateHelper.cs” class.
+Obviously the main crux of the sample is showing how to do Notification from the device to the Device.
+The majority of the code is held in the “InstantLiveTileUpdateHelper.cs” class.

 The initial base can from Doug’s post but has been greatly enhanced to make it more re-usable and updated with reactive extensions.